ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 ### Seminar schedule:

-* First meeting (date to determine).
+* First meeting (Tuesday 28, 6pm).
 On *programs as data*: McCarthy, 1960.
 [Recursive functions of symbolic expressions and their computation by machine, part 1](http://cs.cmu.edu/~crary/819-f09/McCarthy60.pdf).
+The original version is [http://www.brinckerhoff.org/clements/csc530-sp09/Readings/mccarthy-1960.pdf].
 Discussion leader: Paolo.

-Please try to prepare a summary and questions by Sunday (in case we need to meet on Monday).
+Please prepare a summary and questions by Sunday.

 ### Other relevant papers (to pick from for future meetings)